Honda CBR250RR (2017)

 The Honda CBR250RR is a CBR series 250 cc twin-cylinder sport bike made by Astra Honda Motor, a subsidiary of Honda in Indonesia.
 It was unveiled in July 2016 in Jakarta.
 Production was started in November of the same year for the 2017 model year.
 It is the first CBR motorcycle to have a twin-cylinder engine on RR moniker.
 It is also the smallest Honda motorcycle to wear a CBR-RR badge.
-Previously, Honda also used the "CBR250RR" name for their four-cylinder sport bike sold between 1990 and 1996.
+Previously, Honda also used the CBR250RR name for their four-cylinder sport bike sold between 1990 and 1996.
 The bike is officially sold in Indonesia, Japan, Hong Kong, Macau, Thailand, and Malaysia.

 According to Honda, the CBR250RR has technologies derived from the RC213V MotoGP bike, including throttle-by-wire technology, three riding modes, and a more compact engine design than its competitors.

 Concept model

 The basis for the CBR250RR was Honda's Light Weight Super Sports Concept that was shown at the 2015 Tokyo Motor Show.
 The concept bike had a parallel-twin engine that redlined at 14,000 rpm.
-Honda said that, "attention to detail in functional components give the Light Weight Super Sports Concept a quality beyond its class, indicating the design direction of Honda's next generation lightweight super sports models."